norbertherbert/beehive/README.md

     beehive --cli <DEVICE>
 ```
 `<DEVICE>` is the name of the device as it was printed by the `beehive -l` command.
-Make sure that the device is still advertizing, otherwise it cannot be found by your computer.
+Make sure that the tracker is still advertizing, otherwise it cannot be found by your computer.

 After you finished your work with the Command Line Interface press `Ctrl-C` to exit.